 NASA 905 flew 70 of the 87 ferry missions during the operational phase of the shuttle program, including 46 of the 54 post-mission ferry flights from Dryden to the Kennedy Space Center.
 After the orbiters were retired, NASA 905 flew three ferry missions to deliver the shuttles Discovery, Enterprise, and Endeavour to museums where they are currently on display.
 Upon its retirement in late 2012, it had flown 11,018 flight hours over 42 years, both as a commercial jetliner and as a NASA space shuttle carrier, and had made 6,335 takeoffs and landings.
-It is being incorporated into a historical and educational exhibit at Space Center Houston, the Johnson Space Center visitor center, Space Center Houston, in 2015.
+It is being incorporated into a historical and educational exhibit at Space Center Houston, the Johnson Space Center's visitor center.
+The exhibit is scheduled to open in 2015.

 NASA 911 was the second SCA, a Boeing 747-100SR-46 version.
 It was built in 1973 and entered service with Japan Air Lines.
 The aircraft was obtained by NASA from the airline in 1989, modified by The Boeing Co. in the shuttle carrier aircraft configuration, and delivered to NASA on Nov.
 20, 1990.
 Upon its retirement on Feb.
-8, 2012, it had amassed 33,004 flight hours over its 38-year flight career, including 386 flights as a NASA shuttle carrier aircraft, 66 of which were ferry flights with a space shuttle mounted atop the fuselage.
+8, 2012, it had amassed 33,004 flight hours over its 38-year flight career, including 386 flights as a NASA shuttle carrier aircraft, 66 of which were flights with a space shuttle mounted atop the fuselage.
 It flew 17 of the post-shuttle-landing ferry flights from Edwards to Kennedy.
 NASA 911 is currently on public display at the Joe Davies Heritage Airpark in Palmdale, California, under a long-term loan agreement with NASA.

 - Wingspan: 195 ft.
 8 in.